debops/debops/docs/internal-ca.rst

 protocol, used for example by the Let's Encrypt project, however this solution cannot be used with internal hosts, which still need to be protected.

-The ``debops.pki`` role solves this problem by creating its own set of internal Certificate Authorities, located on Ansible Controller in the ``secret/`` directory (see ``debops.secret`` role for more details).
+The ``debops.pki`` role solves this problem by creating it's own set of internal Certificate Authorities, located on Ansible Controller in the :file:`secret/` directory (see ``debops.secret`` role for more details).
 These Certificate Authorities can be used to bootstrap a new PKI environment, which can then be passed over to a stand-alone CA server located on the network.
 Alternatively,